Guidance on Bursary Awards for Students

 - To offer some financial assistance for those students with talent and commitment who are unable to afford full UK tuition fees

 - To publish annually, in the Early Dance Circular, reports from Bursary students (minimum 200 words) on their learning as a means to publicising what opportunities are available for in-depth study of early dance in the UK.
-Reports will be requested within one month of the course attended.
+Reports are due within one month of the completion of the course attended and should be sent to email@example.com .

 Bursaries cannot be deferred from one year to the next, but applicants may reapply.

-Individual Candidates should complete the application form on the EDC website and submit it, along with a reference, to the Director at any one of the following UK early dance schools:
+Individual Candidates should complete the application form on the EDC website and submit it, along with a reference, to the Director/Organiser at any one of the following UK early dance schools:

 Consort de Danse Baroque Summer School (Cardiff, August, annually) http://www.ukbaroquedance.com/summer/

-Please note: The Historical Dance Society Summer School has a bursary programme of its own.
+Please note: The Historical Dance Society Summer School runs a bursary programme of its own.

-For an EDC Bursary Application Form in Acrobat PDF format, Bursary Form PDF.
+For an EDC Bursary Application Form for Extended Courses in Acrobat PDF format, see here:

-The selection of all candidates is undertaken by the Directors/Group Leaders of the individual early dance courses.
+The selection of all candidates for extended courses is undertaken by the Directors/Group Leaders of the individual early dance courses.
 Notification of awards, however, will be made by the Early Dance Circle.
 The process of selection is confidential.

 The EDC reserves the right not to award bursaries, if we think it appropriate, or to increase their number.